Murder of Paul Broussard: Jon Buice

 In April 1999, Buice wrote an open letter to the gay community apologizing and seeking to make amends for his role in Broussard's murder, which was addressed to the radio station KPFT and printed in the Houston Voice.
 Buice said he was moved to write the letter after hearing about the murder of Matthew Shepard.
 In a subsequent interview with a researcher, Buice said that he was not homophobic and had close friends and relatives who were gay.
 Buice also said that the attack had less to do with Broussard's sexual orientation than with thrill-seeking, male-bonding, peer pressure, and the influence of drugs and alcohol.
 Some, including Buice, had also used marijuana and LSD.

 According to prison officials, Buice has a spotless prison record.
-He has earned associate degrees in business and accounting and a bachelor's degree in psychology.
+While incarcerated, he earned associate degrees in business and accounting and a bachelor's degree in psychology.

 Buice was denied his parole requests in 2007 and 2009.
 He was scheduled to be released on parole around October 2011, but after protests from Broussard's mother as well as other gay activists, the Parole Board reversed its decision and denied Buice parole.
 Buice's parole was reviewed in August 2012.
-He was denied again on October 21, 2014, but was ultimately granted and released on December 30, 2015 into the custody of his father, Jim Buice, under strict supervision.
+He was denied again on October 21, 2014, but was ultimately granted and released on December 30, 2015, into the custody of his father, Jim Buice, under strict supervision.
 Buice's attempts at parole were supported by Hill, who is also an ex-convict and host of The Prison Show on KPFT.
 Others also speaking on behalf of parole for Buice included Gonzalez, Berryhill, and the late Houston Chronicle crime reporter Susan Bardwell.
 On January 20, 2020, Jon Buice was arrested in the Woodlands for driving while intoxicated.
 When police were called to the scene, they found a silver car in a ditch with a missing tire and Buice in the drivers seat.